marcel-w-linux/Portfolio/Project_4/README.md

 The script 'words.sh' is used to memorize challenging words from a foreign language (in this case, from English, as the dictionary specifies).
 The script provides a word/words in one language and expects them to be translated in another.
-The words are retrieved from the dictionary file: 'dictionary.txt'.
+The words are randomly retrieved from the dictionary file: 'dictionary.txt'.
 It then provides information about whether correct translations were entered, for example:
 	diversity	 - różnorodność

 		OK